ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 The Windows version is built on Windows Server 2019 and lightly tested on Windows 10.

-Building on macOS is functional but experimental.
-Currently it is only lightly tested on a Macbook Pro with M1 on macOS 12.3.1.
+Building on macOS is functional for x86_64 and Apple Silicon.

 [Binary packages](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases)
 are provided for major LLVM releases for Linux and Windows.